 - Code Separation: While the

-directive allows for a clear distinction between client-side and server-side code, it also requires developers to manage this division, which can lead to increased complexity in larger applications. - Bundle Size Increase: Code marked to run on the client is sent to the browser, which can potentially increase the size of the client bundle, especially if large amounts of code are designated for client-side execution.
+'use client'directive allows for a clear distinction between client-side and server-side code, it also requires developers to manage this division, which can lead to increased complexity in larger applications. - Bundle Size Increase: Code marked to run on the client is sent to the browser, which can potentially increase the size of the client bundle, especially if large amounts of code are designated for client-side execution.

 - State Management: Client components are responsible for managing their own state, which can lead to duplication of state logic between the client and the server.

-directive provides powerful capabilities for optimizing application performance and enhancing user experience by allowing interactive components to run on the client side.
+Despite these challenges, the 'use client' directive provides powerful capabilities for optimizing application performance and enhancing user experience by allowing interactive components to run on the client side.
 By making informed decisions about which parts of an application should operate on the client, developers can strike an optimal balance between performance and feature richness.

 use client directive react doc